SDGforskning/sdg-strings/SDG02_query_action_WoS.md

               OR "benefit$"
               )
               NEAR/5
-                ("improve*" OR "increase*" OR "enhance"
+                ("improve*" OR "increase*" OR "enhanc*"
-                OR "efficie*" OR "better" OR "raise" OR "bolster" )
+                OR "efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" )
             )
           OR "value addition" OR "non-farm employment" OR "off-farm employment"